 Check out the YouTube video version of this tutorial here:

 Using your non-dominant hand, hold the end of the yarn between your thumb and pointer finger.
 Wrap the working yarn around your fingers (from front to back) once.

 Cross the working yarn over top of the yarn on the inside of your hand and lay the working yarn across the top of your fingers.
-I like to use my pinky finger to hold it down and keep it secure fo the next part.
+Secure the yarn by pinning it between your pinky finger and ring finger.